manojdu/Filterstudio/readme.md

   pip install -r requirements.txt

    Make sure you have `opencv-python`, `numpy`, `Pillow`, and `tkinter` installed.
+   If you don't have them, run `pip install opencv-python numpy Pillow tkinter`.

 3. **Run the application.**

   python main.py